REUTERS NEXT-Critical to 'front-load' aid to Ukraine as costs rise - IMF's Georgieva | Headlines

 "Ukraine cannot go through this year without financial support," she said, lauding steps being taken by Ukraine to put in place clear mechanisms to track aid flows into the country and ensure accountability for the vast sums.
 She said the IMF had provided $2.7 billion in emergency financing to Ukraine and had just agreed a board monitoring program with Ukraine that would pave the way for a formal financing program.

 "We at the IMF are working hard to be able to step up our own support for Ukraine," she said.
 "It is a devastating situation in terms of ... access to electricity, heating, water.
 Dark, cold, scary with bombardments going on."
-Russia's attacks on Ukraine's civilian infrastructure have increased the amount of aid needed, adding up to $1 billion a month to previous estimates of $3 billion to $4 billion, she said.
+Russia's attacks on Ukraine's civilian infrastructure have increased the amount of budgetary assistance the country will need, adding up to $1 billion a month to previous estimates of $3 billion to $4 billion, she said.

+In mid-October, before Russia began bombing cities in western Ukraine and targeting electricity and water plants, the IMF and Ukrainian authorities had projected the needed international support at $3 billion to $4 billion a month.
+World Bank President David Malpass, speaking at the same conference, said the World Bank had disbursed $18 billion to Ukraine, with much of it coming from the United States and Europe.

+He said he expected the projected $349 billion cost for reconstruction of Ukraine to go up "quite a bit," given Russia's apparent targeting of electricity grids and other infrastructure that would be expensive to replace.
+"The amounts are staggering," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)